MPCStats/docs/docs/getting-started/deployment/client.md

    ```

 ## Configuration
-1. Create a `.env.client_cli` file at the repository root with the following contents
+1. Create a `.env.client_cli` file at the repository root with the following contents:
    ```
    COORDINATION_SERVER_URL=http://192.168.0.100:8005
    PARTY_HOSTS=["192.168.0.101","192.168.0.102","192.168.0.103"]